November 4, 2020

 CBD: Synthetic or Natural?

-Following the release of the CBD supply report and in advance of the latest Prohibition Partners Live conference, we delve into the question of synthetic and natural CBD: what is the difference and why does it matter?
+Following the release of the CBD supply report , we delve into the question of synthetic and natural CBD: what is the difference and why does it matter?

 CBD is a compound found naturally in cannabis plants, which is used for its various properties including treating inflammation, seizures and anxiety.
 In general, natural CBD refers to any CBD which is obtained from cannabis Sativa plants while synthetic CBD is made using chemical or biological processes in the lab, such as using yeast.